 As you can see on the image, the calendar ring is also skeletonized and is only readable thanks to some white part, which is put behind the date aperture at 12 o’clock to serve as a background.

-While skeletonized timepieces are rarely legible, I must admit that this one seems to be easy to read thanks to patches of Superluminova that cover its hour and minute hands.
-The central chronograph seconds hand is, too, quite legible thanks to its electric-blue color.
+While skeletonized timepieces are normally barely legible, I must admit that this one is easy to read thanks to patches of Superluminova that cover its hour and minute hands.
+The central chronograph seconds hand is, too, legible enough thanks to its electric-blue color.

 I especially like the way that Harry Winston solved the usual problem of visually separating the chronograph and small seconds sub-dial: there is not small seconds sub-dial at all!
-The seconds hand seems to float in thin air, while the 12-hour and 30-minute chronograph sub-dials are equipped with prominent disks.
+The seconds hand looks like it almost floats in thin air, while the 12-hour and 30-minute chronograph sub-dials are equipped with prominent disks.

 Photos: Harry Winston

-Harry Winston Ocean Sport Chronograph Skeleton in Zalium Automatic Chronograph watch (ref.
+Harry Winston Ocean Sport Chronograph Skeleton in Zalium (ref.
 OCSACH44ZZ001) specification